-The 1997 Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale
+The Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale - E!
+Online

 "I don't know that we are ever going to know the answers," said Miami Beach Police Chief Richard Barreto on Larry King Live in the days after Cunanan turned up dead.

-The Assassination of Gianni Versace: American Crime Story Wants to Celebrate the Lives of the Victims

 Murphy successfully turned fresh eyes on the seemingly well-trod characters who made up the O.J.
 Simpson saga in 2016's The People v.
 O.J.
-Simpson, bringing new life to the details of that now 23-year-old case.
-So, expect The Assassination of Gianni Versace, starring Edgar Ramirez as the designer and Darren Criss as Cunanan, to fill in the outlines of the murderer's character—as well as paint more detailed pictures of the lives of his other, largely unknown victims—as much as possible.
+Simpson, bringing new life to the details of that now 24-year-old case.
+So, The Assassination of Gianni Versace, starring Edgar Ramirez as the designer and Darren Criss as Cunanan, filled in the outlines of the murderer's character—as well as painted a detailed portrait of Versace's luxurious life—as much as possible.

+Versace's family stated their objections to the series, charging that the show's primary source material, Maureen Orth's book Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in US History, should be "considered a work of fiction."
+Publisher Random House said in response that the book, when published in 1999, was a "carefully reported and extensively-sourced work of investigative journalism by an award-winning journalist with impeccable credentials."

-But 20 years ago, especially in those first few days, even the most basic of questions—had Cunanan ever met Versace, what was his relationship to the owner of the houseboat where he was found dead, did he have HIV/AIDS (he didn't), why did he kill five people in three months, why did he kill Versace, did he kill Versace—abounded.
+But in 1997, especially in those first few days, even the most basic of questions—had Cunanan ever met Versace, what was his relationship to the owner of the houseboat where he was found dead, did he have HIV/AIDS (he didn't), why did he kill five people in three months, why did he kill Versace, did he kill Versace—abounded.

-The youngest of four children and a native of National City, Calif., near San Diego, in true made-for-TV fashion Cunanan was handsome, well-groomed, witty, incredibly intelligent and cultivated, in the sense that he schooled himself in the finer things in life so that he would be ready to immerse himself in those finer things when his time came—and he hobnobbed just enough with the upper crust to make his stories of living the jet-set life believable.
+The youngest of four children and a native of National City, Calif., in true made-for-TV fashion Cunanan was handsome, well-groomed, witty, incredibly intelligent and cultivated, in the sense that he schooled himself in the finer things in life so that he would be ready to immerse himself in those finer things when his time came—and he hobnobbed just enough with the upper crust to make his stories of living the jet-set life believable.
 He certainly knew who Versace was but, though they're said to have crossed paths about seven years before the murders, there's no evidence that he ever particularly registered in the super-star designer's consciousness.

 Basically, if Patricia Highsmith hadn't written the story in 1955, The Talented Mr. Ripley could've been inspired by Andrew Cunanan.
 But at the end of the day, he didn't look like someone you would see on the street, or even at your door, and be afraid of.